ismisepaul/ismisepaul.github.io/docs/_posts/2023-02-17-owasp-global-appsec-dublin-day1.md

 - Why winning the war in cybersecurity means winning more of the everyday battles (Jessica Robinson)
 - Bootstrap and increase your software assurance with OWASP SAMM v2.1 (Sebastien Deleersnyder & Bart De Win)
 - Server Side Prototype Pollution (Gareth Heyes)

-### Day 2

-- Shifting Security Everywhere (Tanya Janca)
-- OWASP Serverless Top 10 (Tal Melamed)
-- AI-Assisted Coding: The Future of Software Development; between Challenges and Benefits (Dr Magda Chelly)
-- Developer Driven Security in high-growth environments (Jakub Kaluzny)
-- Get On With The Program: Threat Modelling In and For Your Organization (Izar Tarandach)

 If there was an overall theme I think it'd be _Threat Modelling_ and I was happy to see a lot of talks on the topic as I'm interested in how different people perform threat modelling, how to scale it, and what tools people use.